skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Killer features

-1. All ASCII strings are valid UTF-8; An ASCII string encoded in UTF-8 has **0** as the first bit.
+1. All ASCII strings are valid UTF-8;
+2. An ASCII string encoded in UTF-8 has **0** as the first bit.

-2. Easy to navigate and find current, previous and next character.
+3. Easy to navigate and find current, previous and next character.

 ---

-## UTF-8 - for nerds
+## UTF-8

-- Unicode characters can use up to **4** bytes (the digits are the header fields, the **x**s can be used for actual values):
+Unicode characters can use up to **4** bytes:

 ```
 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx
+         1110xxxx 10xxxxxx 10xxxxxx
+                  110xxxxx 10xxxxxx
+                           0xxxxxxx
 ```

+The digits are the header fields, the **x**s can be used for actual values

 ---